Skip to content

 Weeks to days

-Compressed 30-day compliance cycle to under 7 days
+A 30-day compliance cycle compressed to under 7

 Proven reliability

-Hundreds of millions of customers continued to use services with zero unplanned outages
+Hundreds of millions of customers kept using the services with zero unplanned outages

 No added cost